sombriks/sombriks-hq/src/blog/0070-build-with-bld-and-why-it-matters.md

 {% endraw %}

 In order to keep it fast, you must tweak the build process by using the [cache action][action-cache].
-Maven and gradle actions uses cache, so add it to your bld workflow as well.
+Maven and gradle actions uses cache too, so add it to your `bld` workflow as well.

-## Conclusion
+## Conclusion (or Why it matters)

 For a long time, java, while language and platform, was stuck into a position lacking innovation and offering little developer ergonomics.

-The recent years however where different: More frequent release, decent LTS support, new features being added and as consequence new adopters, new tools and new ideas.
+The recent years however where different: More frequent releases, decent LTS support, new features being added and as consequence new adopters, new tools and new ideas.

-It is important and quite a feat to remain stable and very backwards compatible, but embrace the new and deliver good experience like other stacks, that keeps the jvm and its ecosystem as not only a safe choice, but also an exciting one.
+It is important and quite a feat to remain stable and very backwards compatible, but embrace the new and deliver good developer experience, like other stacks do, that keeps the jvm and its ecosystem as not only a safe choice, but also an exciting, joyful one.

-You usually get nice results from happy, excited people.
+You usually get nice results, nice products from happy, excited people.

 And boy bld is for sure exciting, node and golang people can't mock me anymore!